RubyLearning/blog/content/post/2007/06/15/ruby-study-notes-in-french.md

 ---
-title: "Ruby Study Notes in French"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-06-15"
-layout: post
 categories:
 - news
 - ruby
+date: 2007-06-15
+layout: post
+title: Ruby Study Notes in French
 ---

 It’s an honor for me as Richard Piacentini and Mathieu Fosse have agreed to translate my Ruby Study Notes in French.